mcondie/alphabit/_posts/2013-07-03-Go-Tutorial-part-one.md

 ####Creating the server

-First import the packages 'net/http', 'log', and 'io'. 'net/http' is the built in Go http library, including a full http server. 'log' is self explanitory.
+First import the packages 'net/http', 'log', and 'io'. 'net/http' is the built in Go http library, including a full http server. 'log' is self explanatory.
 We'll use 'io' to write text to the http request.

     package main
     import(